ccloops/07-nodejs-npm-express/catherine-seth/README.md

-Mobile First - Code 301, Day 4
+07-nodejs-npm-express - Code 301, Day 8

-Author: Nick Gibson and Catherine Looper
+Author: Seth Donohue and Catherine Looper

-Version: 1.6.0
+Version: 1.8.0

 Overview

+This app is hosted on a local server.

 Using AJAX, we now retrieve our data from a remote source, rather than loading it in through a JS script.
 Further, in order to make the page load faster, we store this data after the initial retrieval into localStorage, thus avoiding additional server queries.